2i2c-org/infrastructure/docs/topic/cloud-access.md

    AWS accounts we create.
 4. Create the account!
 They'll receive an email with appropriate instructions.

-### Create new accounts in our SSO

-We often create new accounts in the 2i2c organization if we want to run community-specific infrastructure attached to that account (e.g., a dedicated Kubernetes cluster).
-To create a new Account under our AWS SSO, follow these steps:

-1. Do XXX @yuvipanda can you fill in these steps?
 2. Double check that the **quota** for this account is large enough to withstand expected usage.
 If not, request a quota via AWS support.

 ### Access individual AWS accounts